-- Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application.
-This will be carried out at the Committee. - Do be aware that a presentation is a form of lobbying and, whilst you may express any view on the merits or otherwise of the proposal presented, you should never state how you or other Members would intend to vote at the Committee.
+- Don't attend a planning presentation without requesting an Officer to be present. - Do ask relevant questions for the purposes of clarifying your understanding of the proposals. - Do remember that the presentation is not part of the formal process of debate and determination of any subsequent application, this will be carried out by the appropriate Committee of the planning authority. - Do be aware that a presentation is a form of lobbying and, whilst you may express any view on the merits or otherwise of the proposal presented, you should never state how you or other Members would intend to vote at a Committee.